Saturday, June 30, 2012

 1999: Eric Clapton performed a concert to benefit his rehab center in Antigua.

 2003: Fans everywhere were encouraged when Luther Vandross said his first words after his stroke that forced him into a coma.
+Sadly, Luther died two years later.

 2004: Raz-B, a singer with B2K, was arrested and charged with assault with a deadly weapon and battery causing serious bodily injury.

-2004: Dave Davies, founding member of the Kinks, suffered a stroke which paralyzed the right side of his body.
+2004: Dave Davies, founding member of the Kinks, suffered a massive stroke which paralyzed the right side of his body.

 2004: Gloria Estefan announced that she would be through touring at the conclusion of her Live and Rewrapped Tour.

-2004: Fantasia had the top song with "I Believe"/"Chain of Fools".
+2004: Fantasia had the top song with "I Believe"/"Chain Of Fools".

 2007: R.E.M. played the first of five concerts at the Olympia Theatre in Dublin, Ireland.